Cleveland Elementary School shooting (San Diego): Imprisonment

 In 2009, the board again refused her application for parole, and ruled it would be ten years before she would be considered again.
 In August 2022, Spencer and the Board of Parole Hearings agreed that she was not suitable for parole and that she would not be eligible for another hearing for a further three years.
-In February 2025, she was denied parole once more.
+In February 2025, she was again denied parole.
 She remains imprisoned at California Institution for Women in Chino.
 Her next opportunity for a parole hearing will be in 2028.

 Aftermath

 A plaque and flagpole were erected at Cleveland Elementary in memory of the shooting victims.
-The school was closed in 1983, along with a dozen other schools around the city, due to declining enrollment.
+Due to declining enrollment, the school was closed in 1983, along with a dozen other public schools around the city.
 In the ensuing decades, it was leased to several charter and private schools.
 From 2005 to 2017, it housed the Magnolia Science Academy, a public charter middle school serving students in grades 6–8.

-In 2018, the school was demolished to construct a housing development, and the plaque was relocated to the former school's southern edge, at the corner of Lake Atlin Avenue and Lake Angela Drive.
+The school board decided to sell the school because of budget issues.
+In 2018, the building was demolished by the new owner and the site was redeveloped for housing.
+The memorial plaque was relocated to the southern edge of the former school site, at the corner of Lake Atlin Avenue and Lake Angela Drive.

+Trivia

-In the months following the shooting, one of Brenda Spencer's first cellmates, a 17-year-old girl, moved in with Spencer's father, eventually marrying him on March 26, 1980, in Yuma, Arizona.
-They had a daughter together, after which she fled the household and eventually divorced, leaving Wallace Spencer to raise their child alone.
+In the months following the shooting, one of Brenda Spencer's first cellmates at the juvenile facility was released.
+The 17-year-old girl moved in with Spencer's father, whom she'd met through his visits to Brenda.
+They later married on March 26, 1980, in Yuma, Arizona.
+They had a daughter together, after which she fled the household and eventually divorced her estranged husband.
+She left Wallace Spencer to raise the girl alone.
 Wallace Spencer died in February 2016.

+Survivors

-On January 17, 1989, almost ten years after the shooting, there was another shooting at a school coincidentally also named Grover Cleveland Elementary, this one in Stockton, California.
+On January 17, 1989, almost ten years after the shooting, there was a shooting at a school in Stockton, California.
+Coincidentally it was also named Grover Cleveland Elementary.
 Five students were killed and thirty injured.
-Christy Buell, a survivor of the 1979 shooting, was "shocked, saddened, horrified" by the headlines concerning the 1989 shooting.
+Christy Buell, a survivor of the 1979 shooting, was "shocked, saddened, horrified" by the headlines concerning the incident.